khealy/khealy.github.io/portfolio/restaurant/index.md

 **Note:** I'm using "top orders by total" as a proxy for "top customers" since we have order- and item-level data but not customer-level data.

 ## Detailed Analysis
-The restaurant consists of 2 tables:
+The restaurant database consists of 2 tables:
 - menu_items
 - order_detail